How’s your Spanish?

 - Direct from Pimsleurs: The course is available as MP3’s or old fashioned cds.
 If you want the physical goods in your hands you should buy from them.
 The full 4 phases (120 thirty minute lessons) will cost $450 in MP3 format.
 Compare at $970 for CD’s.

 - From Audible: This will cost less and it’s better.
-Audible is an application that runs on smart phones, tablets and computers.
+Audible is an application that runs on smartphones, tablets and computers.
 It remembers where you stopped listening and syncs your automatic bookmark across all of your devices.
-You can purchase directly from Audible at a price of $443.21 ($633.16 non member price).
-It is free to become a member.
-Signup here and get a bonus – a free audio book.
-If you buy credits (the Audible currency) you can save even more.
-A package of 24 credits costs just $229.50.
-The full Pimsleur package costs just 20 credits.
-You will have credits left over to get whatever else you want.
-All for a fraction of the price of CD’s and half of the MP3 package from direct from Pimsleurs.
-To buy your package of 24 credits, choose the “24 books all at once” annual plan.
-As soon as you purchase them, you can use them to buy the full Pimsleurs package and begin learning right away.
+You can purchase directly from Audible if you become a member.
+Sign up here.
+You’ll get a free audiobook.
+And if you buy credits (the Audible currency) you can save even more.
+At the time of writing, it was less expensive to buy the full package from Audible than order CD’s or the MP3 package from direct from Pimsleurs.

 Which way is best?
 We purchased from Audible and I’m so glad that we did.
 Not only did it cost much less, it is much more convenient.
 We have all used this tool and Bryan and I continue to study with it.